AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-05-07-Simulating-brush-strokes-with-Hooke's-Law-in-P5JS-and-Processing.md

 }
 </code></pre>

 And this is about it!
-Many thanks to BUN for sharing his code, and I recommend giving him a follow on OpenProcessing or on Twitter to keep up with his creations!
+Many thanks to BUN for sharing his code, and I recommend giving him a follow on <a href='https://openprocessing.org/user/187469?view=sketches'>OpenProcessing</a> or on <a href='https://twitter.com/BUN_information'>Twitter</a> to keep up with his creations!
 There are actually many different algorithms for simulating brush strokes, which I might cover when I learn more about them!
 Cheers, if you enjoyed this post consider giving me a follow on Twitter and sharing this, until next time!